netdata/netdata/docs/netdata-agent/README.md

 1. **Discover**: auto-detect metric sources on localhost, auto-discover metric sources on Kubernetes.
 2. **Collect**: query data sources to collect metric samples, using the optimal protocol for each data source.
 800+ integrations supported, including dozens of native application protocols, OpenMetrics and StatsD.
-3. **Detect Anomalies**: use the trained machine learning models for each metric, to detect in real-time if each sample collected is an outlier (an anomaly), or not.
+3. **Detect Anomalies**: use the trained machine learning models for each metric to detect in real-time if each sample collected is an outlier (an anomaly), or not.
 4. **Store**: keep collected samples and their anomaly status, in the time-series database (database mode `dbengine`) or a ring buffer (database modes `ram` and `alloc`).
 5. **Learn**: train multiple machine learning models for each metric collected, learning behaviors and patterns for detecting anomalies.
 6. **Check**: a health engine, triggering alerts and sending notifications.
 Netdata comes with hundreds of alert configurations that are automatically attached to metrics when they get collected, detecting errors, common configuration errors and performance issues.